sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

 	pair: conditional; if

-The statements in a Java main method normally run or execute one at a time in the order they are found from top to bottom.   **If statements** (also called **conditionals** or **selection**) change the flow of control through the program so that some code is only run when something is true.
-In an if statement, if the condition is true then the next statement or a block of statements will execute.
-If the condition is false then the next statement or block of statements is skipped.
+The statements in a Java main method normally run or execute one at a time in the order they are found.
+**If statements** (also called **conditionals** or **selection**) change the flow of control so that certain lines of code only run when something is true.
+An **if statement** checks a boolean condition that is either true or false.
+A block of statements will execute if the condition is true and will be skipped if the condition is false.

 .. figure:: Figures/Condition.png